Why Are There Two Different Units for Cholesterol?

 Can diet alone bring my cholesterol down to a healthy level?

 For many people with mildly to moderately elevated cholesterol, dietary and lifestyle changes can produce meaningful reductions, sometimes enough to bring levels into the acceptable range without medication.
-The most effective dietary intervention is reducing saturated fat intake and replacing it with unsaturated fats, combined with increased soluble fibre and regular exercise.
-However, for people with familial hypercholesterolaemia or significantly elevated cholesterol, or where cardiovascular risk is already high, lifestyle changes alone are usually insufficient and medication is needed alongside them.
+The most effective dietary intervention is reducing saturated fat intake and replacing it with unsaturated fats, combined with increased soluble fiber and regular exercise.
+However, for people with familial hypercholesterolemia or significantly elevated cholesterol, or where cardiovascular risk is already high, lifestyle changes alone are usually insufficient and medication is needed alongside them.

 Are statins safe for long-term use?

 Statins have an extensive safety record built over decades of widespread use and large-scale clinical trials.
 For most people, they are well tolerated and produce significant reductions in cardiovascular events.
 The most commonly reported side effect is muscle aches, which affect a minority of users and typically resolve when the dose is adjusted or the statin changed.
 Serious side effects are rare.
-The decision to take statins should be made with your GP based on your personal cardiovascular risk, as the benefits of statins increase with risk level.
+The decision to take statins should be made with your doctor based on your personal cardiovascular risk, as the benefits of statins increase with risk level.

 How accurate is this converter?